Are Hair Fibers Safe? Ingredients, Scalp Safety, and Daily Use

 What ingredients should I avoid in hair fibers?

 Avoid formulas containing Ammonium Chloride, Silica, Nylon 6/12, Dimethicone, or Phenoxyethanol.
-These synthetic additives are unnecessary when clean three-ingredient formulas exist.
+These chemical compounds are unnecessary when clean three-ingredient formulas exist.
 The safest formula contains only plant-based cotton, mineral colorant, and salt.

 Who should avoid using hair fibers?

 People with active scalp conditions such as psoriasis, seborrheic dermatitis, or open wounds should consult a dermatologist before using hair fibers.
-Everyone else can use clean, natural formulas safely for daily use.
+Everyone else can use clean formulas safely for daily use.

 Three Ingredients.
 Nothing Synthetic.